Reading Aloud with Older Children

 I encourage you to plan to continue to read aloud to your children no matter what their age.
 Our current read aloud is To Kill a Mockingbird.
 What is yours?
 Blessings, Natalie

-National Film Board Canada Campus
+National Film Board Canada

 We have recently subscribed to National Film Board’s Campus as a resource for High School.
 This resource could be used for any age, but I think that many of the films really apply to the high school years.